Work Environment

 They tend to enjoy clerical and most forms of office work, where they perform essential administrative duties.
 They often form the backbone of large and small organisations alike.
 They may enjoy being in charge of office filing systems, and using computers and other office equipment to keep things running smoothly.
 They usually like routine work hours and prefer comfortable indoor workplaces.

-Entry - Risk Analyst
+Entry / Progression - Risk Analyst

-A career as a Risk Analyst is potentially open to graduates of many degree disciplines, but increasingly, employers are specifying numerate business-related subjects, especially in statistics, business analysis or data analysis.
+A career as a risk analyst is potentially open to graduates of many degree disciplines, but increasingly, employers are specifying numerate business-related subjects, especially in statistics, business analysis or data analysis.

-Postgraduate degrees or short courses, whether in Risk Analysis specifically or in related fields such as data analysis, strategy, or finance, are important for career development.
+Postgraduate degrees or short courses, whether in risk analysis specifically or in related fields such as data analysis, strategy, or finance, are important for career development.
 An MBA can be a development in this career, especially one with a specialisation in a topic such as international business, business analysis, or financial analysis.

 Relevant work experience in finance or a related area is valuable, especially as the job will require a knowledge of how the industry works.